YGGverse/YGGtracker/README.md

 BitTorrent Network for Yggdrasil

-YGGtracker is catalog, open tracker and social network that allows to convert and download any torrent with [Yggdrasil network](https://github.com/yggdrasil-network) by community.
+YGGtracker is catalog, open tracker and social network with many features that allow to convert, filter and download any torrent in [Yggdrasil network](https://github.com/yggdrasil-network) by community.

-Engine uses IPv6 `200::/7` addresses to identify users without registration.
+Engine uses IPv6 `0200::/7` addresses to identify users without registration.

 #### [Showcase](https://github.com/YGGverse/YGGtracker/wiki/Showcase)